Ball-up: Centre ball-up

 These restrictions apply only to the initial centre throw.
 An around-the-ground ball-up which happens to be at or near the centre of the ground is not subject to these restrictions.

 These markings were introduced over time to manage a variety of issues.
 The centre square (originally a centre diamond) was introduced in 1973 to prevent congestion from having too many rovers around the contest.
-The centre line was introduced in 1982 to prevent ruckmen from wrestling prior to the ball-up.
-The 10m circle was introduced in 2005 to limit the length of the ruckmen's run-ups, as posterior cruciate ligament injuries caused by front-on knee clashes at centre ruck contests had become a common problem over the previous years.
+The centre line was introduced in 1982 to prevent rucks from wrestling prior to the ball-up.
+The 10-metre circle was introduced in 2005 to limit the length of the ruck's run-ups, as posterior cruciate ligament injuries caused by front-on knee clashes at centre ruck contests had become a common problem over the previous years.

 The centre ball-up was introduced to the Laws of the Game in 1891.
 Prior to this, the ball was kicked off from the centre of the ground by the team who was scored upon (or, as determined by the coin toss at start of the game).